-- a) A child of the Member; or - b) A step-child of the Member by marriage; or - c) A child legally adopted by the Member; or - d) A child who, the Member intends to legally adopt, or - e) a child who, for at least the previous 6 calendar months has been financially supported by the Member.
+- (a) A child of the Member; or - (b) A step-child of the Member by marriage; or - (c) A child legally adopted by the Member; or - (d) A child who, the Member intends to legally adopt; or - (e) A child who, for at least the previous 6 calendar months has been financially supported by the Member.

-Family Member: Family member means:
+Family Member: Family Member means:

-- (a) a partner of a Member;
+- (a) A partner of the Member;

-- (b) a child or grand-child of a Member;
+- (b) A child or grand-child of a Member;

-- (c) a parent or grand-parent of a Member;
+- (c) A parent or grand-parent of a Member;

-- (d) a brother or sister of a Member;
+- (d) A brother or sister of a Member;

-- (e) a nephew or niece of a Member; or
+- (e) A nephew or niece of a Member; or

-- (f) an uncle or aunt of a Member;
+- (f) An uncle or aunt of a Member;

-the expressions "child", "grand-child", "parent", "grand-parent", "brother", "sister", "uncle" and "aunt" apply equally to half-, step-, foster- and adoptive relationships and also apply to persons having the relationship in question to the partner of the Member;
+the expressions "child", "grand-child", "parent", "grand-parent", "brother", "sister", "uncle" and "aunt" apply equally to half-, step-, foster- and adoptive relationships and also apply to persons having the relationship in question to the partner of the Member.
 Partner: "partner" means a spouse, civil partner or one of a couple whether of the same sex or of the opposite sex who although not married to each other are living together and treat each other as spouses.